tom-rooker-moj/manage-pom-cases-design-history/app/posts/2022-07-21-allocations-design-notes.md

     2. Previously allocated POMs
     3. Total cases – place POMs with fewest cases at the top
 * A complexity of need column will need to be added to the table for women’s prisons.
 This is in the live service at the moment, so will just be a case of ensuring it is in the new design as well.
-* If a POM is chosen that is not the recommended type, the user should be taken to the existing “Why are you allocating a prison/probation POM?” page
+* If a POM is chosen that is not the recommended type, the user should be taken to the <a href="https://hmpps-moic-prototype.apps.live.cloud-platform.service.justice.gov.uk/allocations/final/step2-select-pom-jack-smith-override">“Why are you allocating a prison/probation POM?” page</a>.
+This page is currently live in the service, but needs updating slightly to reflect the version here.

 ### Compare POMs